tomvalk/RemoteGUI-Releases/README.md

 <details><summary>UWP</summary>
 <p>

-- The UWP app is under development and the focus is on iOS and Android.
+- The UWP app is under development and the focus is on iOS and Android, therefore, it is possible that some functions and UI elements do not work correctly or are not displayed

-- Therefore, it is possible that some functions and UI elements do not work correctly or are not displayed.
+- Download the latest **MobileGUI.UWP*.zip** file from [Releases](https://github.com/tomvalk/RemoteGUI-Releases/releases/tag/MobileGUI)

-- Unzip MobileGUI.UWP*.zip, open Install.ps1 with PowerShell and follow the instructions
+- Unzip **MobileGUI.UWP*.zip** and open **Install.ps1** with **PowerShell* and follow the instructions

 </p>
 </details>